Don’t be an idiot.

 - “How does this person treat people?”

-But no, we prefer to pretend that we can have the reputation without putting in the work.
+But no, we prefer to pretend that we can have a reputation without putting in the work.
 “Just edit your profile pic and you’ll have an awesome personal brand.”

 That belief is true for people who are just starting out and people who are experienced.
 And I get it — we like the idea of control.